-Once it’s activated, try performing an action which should result in an email being sent (e.g. submitting a Resume, or applying for a job via an application form).
+Once it’s activated, try performing an action which should result in an email being sent (e.g. submitting a Resume or applying for a job via an application form).
 Then go into your dashboard and look under Tools > WP Mail Log.
-If there are log entries there for the relevant emails, then they are attempting to send, but something external to WordPress is preventing them from being delivered.
+If there are log entries for the relevant emails, they are attempting to send, but something external to WordPress is preventing them from being delivered.

 Check your Spam folder

 It’s possible that the emails could get to the recipient, but then their email client falsely flags them as spam.
 So check your spam folder to ensure the emails aren’t there.